JanssenProject/jans/docs/cedarling/reference/cedarling-authz.md

 **Important:** These methods perform scope-level filtering only (principal type, action, resource type).
 Policies with `when`/`unless` body conditions cannot be pre-evaluated without full context, so the returned set is a superset of truly applicable policies.

 See the [Interfaces](./cedarling-interfaces.md#policy-introspection) reference for full API details and examples.

+## Policy Annotation Lookup

+After an authorization call, the policies that determined the decision are reported by ID in `result.response.diagnostics().reason()`.
+Cedarling can resolve the Cedar annotations (`@key("value")`) of those policies, for example `@redirect("/upgrade")` or `@tier("premium")` so applications can act on policy metadata without a second policy-store lookup:

+- `annotations_map(policy_ids)` — merges annotations of the given policies into one map (lossy on duplicate keys across policies)
+- `annotation_values(policy_ids, key)` — every value of one annotation key, duplicates preserved
+- `annotations_by_policy(policy_ids)` — annotations grouped by policy ID, loss-free

+Unknown policy IDs are silently skipped.
+Resolve annotations promptly after the authorization call; a concurrent policy-store refresh may swap the store, dropping IDs that no longer resolve.

+See the [Interfaces](./cedarling-interfaces.md#annotation-lookup) reference for signatures and examples.